Ryoko Maekawa: Biography

 Ryoko Maekawa, a native of Kanagawa Prefecture, was born on 6 August.
 Her father is Atsushi Maekawa, an anime and tokusatsu screenwriter.
 She was educated at Sagami Women's University Department of Social Management and at Human Academy.
 She joined the voice acting agency Atomic Monkey in 2014.

 In 2016, she starred as Yumine Fuda in Magic of Stella.
 She later voiced Ayane Mizuno in Tsuki ga Kirei (2017), Higuchi in Asobi Asobase (2018), Miu Mishima in Da Capo 4 (2019), Kansuke in Sing "Yesterday" for Me (2020), and Hanabi Natsubayashi in Bottom-tier Character Tomozaki (2021–present).
 In 2023, she was part of the quartet Shadow Garden Numbers when they performed "Polaris in the Night", the ending theme for The Eminence in Shadow anime's second season.
 She will voice Lynne in the 2024 anime I Parry Everything.

 In 2018, she was cast as Tenka Ōsaki, one of the three members of the unit Alstroemeria, in The Idolmaster Shiny Colors, a spinoff of The Idolmaster franchise.
 She performed in several Alstroemeria singles, several of which charted in the Top 10 of the Oricon Singles Chart.
-She will reprise her role in the 2024 anime adaptation.
+She reprised her role in the 2024 anime adaptation.

 She left Atomic Monkey on July 31, 2025 and joined Asleben on August 1.

 Her hobbies and special skills include competitive karuta and volleyball.